Ella Chen: 2012–present

+On November 14 and 15, 2020, the "ELLA Show: Entertainment Unlimited" was held for two consecutive days at the Taipei Music Center, grossing approximately NT$26 million over the two-day run.
+Following the performances, on November 16, 2020, Ella Chen released the digital EP "Ella Show Entertainment Unlimited Company", which features the main tracks from the live show, including "Don't Wanna Be A Song Without a Chorus", "A CA ELLA", and "Entertainment Unlimited Company".

+On August 20, 2022, the "ELLA Show: Entertainment Unlimited" was held at the Kaohsiung Music Center.
+Tickets sold out instantly after going on sale on March 12, making her the first female singer to hold a solo concert at the venue since it opened.

+On March 31, 2024, Ella released her second solo studio album, "Bad Habits" on digital platforms, followed by the official physical released on April 1.
+Subsequently, she held the "Bad Habits New Album Concert" in Taipei on April 13.

+On September 10, 2025, Ella Chen officially announced her solo concert tour, "It's Me," and released a video featuring Selina and Hebe.
+In the video, they promoted her solo tour in the name of S.H.E.
+The tour kicked off its first show on November 15 and 16, 2025, at the Helong Stadium in Changsha, China.

 Acting career

 Her unusually deep voice earned her a starring role as the voice of Arthur in the Mandarin version of Arthur and the Minimoys.

-In 2003, Chen starred in drama series The Rose (薔薇之戀) with Joe Cheng (鄭元暢) and Jerry Huang (黃志瑋).
-The drama was voted the Most Popular Drama at the Golden Bell Awards.
+In 2003, Chen starred in drama series "The Rose" (薔薇之戀) with Joe Cheng (鄭元暢) and Jerry Huang (黃志瑋).
+The drama was voted the Most Popular Drama at the 39th Golden Bell Awards.

-In 2005, Chen and her S.H.E group mates were involved in a drama called Reaching for the Stars (真命天女).
+In 2005, Chen and her S.H.E group mates were involved in a drama called "Reaching for the Stars" (真命天女), and she also performed the insert song "Only Then" solo for this drama, which was included in the "Reaching for the Stars OST".
 She was the only member nominated for Best Lead Actress at the 41st Golden Bell Awards.
-In 2006, Chen accepted a role in drama series Hanazakarino Kimitachihe (花样少年少女) with Wu Chun (吳尊).
+In 2006, Chen accepted a role in drama series "Hanazakarino Kimitachihe" (花样少年少女) with Wu Chun (吳尊).
 The show was popular both in Taiwan and internationally in China, Hong Kong, Singapore, Malaysia and in non-Chinese speaking countries like Philippines, Thailand, Vietnam, Cambodia, the USA and some European countries.